Hot cross buns

 Advertising

 How do you know you're eating a hot cross bun from the Hamptons Bakery?
 Easy, it's all in the signature 'H' marking.
 This year, they've got two versions up for grabs: original and chocolate.
-Both have a caramel-glazed and blitzed orange, and a macerated dried fruit mix that the bakery created before Christmas.
-The 3-month resting period allows the flavour to fully develop into a spiced, sugary mix.
-They're available as a single or 6-pack and you can pick them up either in-store or online.
+Both have a caramel glaze and blitzed orange, and a macerated dried fruit mix that the bakery created before Christmas.
+The three-month resting period allows the flavour to fully develop into a spiced, sugary mix.
+They're available as a single or six-pack and you can grab them either in-store or online.

 Baker D. Chirico